jon-harper/jon-harper.github.io/docs/index.md

 ![What I May or May Not Look Like](img/doug.png){ data-title="I Kinda Look Like This" data-description="Sorta." width="250px" align="right" }

-I'm a technology- and information-oriented problem solver.
+I'm Jon (also jonspaceharper), a technology- and information-oriented problem solver.
 I love to:

 - **write** to document and educate;
 - **teach** and discuss ideas and concepts;